Date Seals and the Japanese Calendar

 Third Period

 In 1842, the whole system was reformed, and replaced by individual censors called Nanushi.
 They marked prints with their individual round seals, bearing characters from their names.
-During the period from 1842 to 1846, these seals are found singly, often with a zodiacal date seal and an aratame seal.
+During the period from 1842 to 1846, these seals are found singly (see sample illustration at right).
+There are roughly a dozen of these seals; for a beginner to tell if a seal on a print is one of them, it is necessary to check a table of them.
+With time, it becomes easy to tell if a single round seal is a nanushi seal, or some other kind.
+They are sometimes found with a zodiacal date seal and/or an aratame seal.

 Fourth Period